How to make adjustable DIY wood drawer dividers to organize your drawers, using only a Dremel for routing and a miter saw.

 Part One | Fixing The Sagging Ikea Alex Drawers

-Step 1 | Remove The Drawers:
+Step 1 | Remove The Drawers

-Other than removal, disassembly and assembly, this same technique will work for all sagging Ikea drawers, mine just happen to be from the Alex unit.
-We also have Malm drawers and they are easier to remove, you just reach down to the underneath of the drawer where the glides are and pull the 2 tabs outwards, toward the sides and it will release the drawers, then you just pull them out.
+Other than removal, disassembly, and assembly, this same technique will work for all sagging Ikea drawers, mine just happen to be from the Alex unit.
+We also have Malm drawers and they are easier to remove, you just reach down to the underneath of the drawer where the glides are and pull the 2 tabs outward, toward the sides and it will release the drawers, then you just pull them out.
 This is how most drawer slides release, in general- Ikea or not.
 The Alex is a little different.

 Start by removing the screw on the inside of each side of the drawer box where the glides are and set them aside somewhere safe, you don’t want to lose any Ikea pieces.

-Then, with a flat head screw driver, turn the cam lock screw until the drawer front releases from the box and pull out the bottom panel
+Then, with a flat head screwdriver, turn the cam lock screw until the drawer front releases from the box and pull out the bottom panel

-Step 2 | Glue Up The Drawer Box:
+Step 2 | Glue Up The Drawer Box

 Apply a thin line of wood glue to the groove and all around each of the three sides of the drawer box and also the front.
 Next, slide the bottom back in and tighten the cam lock screw.